hack-a-chain-software/opact-kadena/indexer/docs/chainweb-data.md

 This repository contains a `Dockerfile` which generates a Postgres image.
 Currently there are no modifications to the base `postgres:14.5-bullseye` image, except for labeling.
 However, the `docker-compose.yml` at the repository's root, mounts a volume with commited migrations to `/docker-entrypoint-initdb.d`, which ensures the database is up to date with them.

-> Note: seeding does not happen automatically, as it's a development-only procedure and we're currently sharing the image with production and development.
-As that'll hardly matter - the production database does not get redeployed after all -, it's reasonable to consider if we should only use the image for development.
-In either case the use of a custom image itself may be a mistake, as we could just mount volumes to the base image instead.

-> TODO: document `graphile-migrate` user and databases requirements (e.g. the shadow database), as they're applicable to production as well.

 ## Migrations

 The migrations are managed by the `graphile-migrate` tool.
 Refer to the [project's documentation](https://github.com/graphile/migrate) for more information.